After a Toxic Anti-Social Personality Disorder Relationship.

 Psychopaths are far less able to form interpersonal relationships, even the twisted and tragic relationships that are the staple of the narcissist.

 Narcissists may not be considered evil, like psychopaths, and may lack the intention to cause harm.
-Narcissists are more likely to be indifferent, callous and careless in their conduct, which overflows into the way they interact with others.
-Their abusive behavior is primarily not considered to be as intentional or deliberate a psychopath’s.
+Narcissists are more likely to be indifferent, callous, and careless in their conduct, which overflows into how they interact with others.
+Their abusive behavior is primarily not considered to be as intentional or deliberate as psychopaths.

 “When the egocentricity, lack of empathy, and sense of superiority of the narcissist cross-fertilize with the impulsivity, deceitfulness, and criminal tendencies of the antisocial, the result is a psychopath, an individual who seeks the gratification of selfish impulses through any means without empathy or remorse.” ~ Millon, Th., Davis, R. – Personality Disorders in Modern Life – John Wiley and Sons, 2000.